Steve Green (singer): Early life

 Green was born in Portland, Oregon, to Charles and Jo Green, who were Baptist missionaries.
-He spent much of his early life in Argentina and then proceeded to attend Phoenix Christian High School along with two of his six siblings.
+He spent much of his early life in Argentina and later attended Phoenix Christian High School along with two of his six siblings.
 He graduated from Phoenix Christian High School in 1974 and, at age 18, enrolled at Grand Canyon University.
 His intended major was pre-law, but a professor recognized his musical talent and encouraged him to develop it.

 Career

 After two years at the university, Green left to travel the world with the band Truth.
-After his two-year stint with Truth (1976–78), Green married Marijean McCarty, a former member of Truth.
+After a two-year stint with Truth (1976–1978), Green married Marijean McCarty, a former member of Truth.
 They moved to Alexandria, Indiana, to sing backup for the Bill Gaither Trio.
 In 1980, Green joined Gary McSpadden, Lee Young and Bill Gaither to form the Gaither Vocal Band.
 Green sang tenor for their first two albums, The New Gaither Vocal Band and Passin' the Faith Along.
 In 1982, Steve and Gaither's musicians formed the Christian rock band White Heart.
 Green sang lead for White Heart as they recorded their debut self-titled album (which sold nearly 70,000 copies).
 In 1983, Steve left White Heart, feeling that his place was not in a rock band.
 That same year, a confrontation by his brother, Randy, led to a spiritual renewal in Green's life.
 He signed a solo contract with Sparrow Records, and released his self-titled debut album in 1984.
 In the same year, he established Steve Green Ministries.

 Green's breakout year came in 1985 with the release of He Holds the Keys, which earned him the Dove Award for Male Vocalist of the Year in the Contemporary Christian Music (CCM) category.
 The following year, 1986, saw the release of two recordings, For God And God Alone and a worship/hymns album titled A Mighty Fortress.
 In early 1988, he released an album dedicated to his parents, called Find Us Faithful.
 Green was involved with the Billy Graham Evangelistic Association from the mid-1980s onward.
 He was one of the first artists to be involved with Promise Keepers, performing at their inaugural event at Folsom Field in Boulder, Colorado, in July 1993 before 50,000 men.
-His song "Answer the Call" was inspired by the event, and another song, "O Men of God Arise," embodies the Promise Keeper's message.
+His song "Answer the Call" was inspired by the event, and another song, "O Men of God Arise", embodies the Promise Keepers message.
 Green recorded The Mission in 1989 and We Believe in 1991.
-He released an album of hymns in 1992, and a more pop-style on his 1994 album, Where Mercy Begins.
+He released an album of hymns in 1992.
+His 1994 album Where Mercy Begins featured more of a pop sound.